flutter/website/src/cookbook/navigation/returning-data.md

       context,
       MaterialPageRoute(builder: (context) => const SelectionScreen()),
     );

+    // When a BuildContext is used from a StatefulWidget, the mounted property
+    // must be checked after an asynchronous gap. if (!mounted) return;

     // After the Selection Screen returns a result, hide any previous snackbars
     // and show the new result.